citp/privacy-policy-historical/l/ly/lyc/lycos.co.uk.md

 ### Educate yourself.

 Search the Web for as much information as you can about how to protect your privacy.
 Look for a privacy policy on the Web sites you visit.
-A good place to start is [TRUSTe](http://www.truste.org/) \-- an independent organization with a mission to build trust and confidence in the Internet.
 The Federal Trade Commission has a great Web site with useful information on being a [Savvy Internet Traveler](http://www.ftc.gov/bcp/conline/pubs/online/sitesee.html) along with other [privacy initiatives](http://www.ftc.gov/privacy/index.html).
 Additional privacy resources can be found at by clicking on any of the following links

 **Department of Education: Parents Guide to the Internet**
 <http://www.ed.gov/pubs/parents/internet/>